cendyne/media-server/README.md

 19. Add support for responding with content encoding depending on extension
 20. Custom file copy method, Rocket's persist method does not work across devices
 21. Custom NamedFile response (FileContent)
+22. Refactor to use a route handler instead of a guard and handler

 ## Next things to do